Mikhail Nikolayev

-Biography
+Early life and education

-Mikhail Nikolaev was born on November 13, 1937, in Oktyomtsy of the Ordzhonikidze district (modern Khangalassky District) of the Yakut Autonomous Soviet Socialist Republic.
+Mikhail Nikolayev was born in Oktyomtsy of the Ordzhonikidze district (modern Khangalassky District) of the Yakut Autonomous Soviet Socialist Republic.
 His parents were Yefim Fyodorovich Nikolayev and Maria Mikhaylovna Nikolayeva (maiden name — Kozlova).
+He graduated from the Omsk State Agrarian University in 1961.

+Career

-He began his career in 1961 after graduating from Omsk State Veterinary Institute as a veterinarian in the Zhigansky district.
+Nikolayev began his career in 1961 after graduating from Omsk State Agrarian University as a veterinarian in the Zhigansky district.
 Then he switched to the Komsomol work: first secretary of the Zhigansky district Komsomol committee, head of the department of the Komsomol authority of the Yakutsk regional Komsomol committee, first secretary of the Yakutsk city committee of the Komsomol.

-Member of the CPSU from 1963 until its ban in August 1991.
+He was member of the CPSU from 1963 until its ban in August 1991.

-From 1969 to 1971 he studied at the Higher Party School at the Central Committee of the CPSU.

-From 1975 to 1979 - Deputy Chairman of the Council of Ministers of YASSR.

-From 1979 to 1985 - Minister of Agriculture of the Republic.
+From 1969 to 1971, he studied at the Higher Party School at the Central Committee of the CPSU.
+From 1975 to 1979, Nikolayev was the Deputy Chairman of the Council of Ministers of YASSR.
+From 1979 to 1985, he served as the Minister of Agriculture of the Republic.
 This was the period when the republic came to the forefront of the Russian Federation in the production of agricultural products, and new and bold endeavours were undertaken in the meadow, seed production, and other areas.

-From 1985 to 1989 - the Secretary of the Yakut Regional Committee of the CPSU, oversaw the issues of the agro-industrial complex.
+From 1985 to 1989 he was the Secretary of the Yakut Regional Committee of the CPSU, overseeing the issues of the agro-industrial complex.

 In December 1989, he was elected Chairman of the Presidium of the Supreme Council of the YASSR.

-In April 1990 he was elected Chairman of the Supreme Council of the Republic.
+In April 1990, he was elected Chairman of the Supreme Council of the Republic.
 Deputy of the Supreme Soviet of the Yakut Autonomous Soviet Socialist Republic IX – XI convocations and people's deputy of Yakutia of the XII convocation.

-December 20, 1991, was elected the first President of Yakutia, receiving 76.7% of the vote.
-On January 16, 1992, M.E.
+On 20 December 1991, Nikolayev was elected as the inaugural President of Yakutia, receiving 76.7% of the vote.
+He was elected as a member of the anti-communist, Yakut nationalist Sakha Omuk party, though he later grew distant from the party and came to oppose its aims, particularly those of the radical, pro-independence faction of the party.
+On 16 January 1992, M.E.
 Nikolayev simultaneously headed the government of the republic.
-On December 27, 1991, the Yakut-Sakha Soviet Socialist Republic was renamed the Republic of Sakha (Yakutia).

-In 1996, re-elected for a second term, gaining 58.96% of the vote.
+On 27 December 1991, the Yakut-Sakha Soviet Socialist Republic was renamed the Republic of Sakha (Yakutia).
+In 1996, he was re-elected for a second term, gaining 58.96% of the vote.